loftwah/devops-refresher/aws-labs/06-iam/README.md

   - `codestar-connections:UseConnection`: on the GitHub CodeConnections ARN used by the Source stage.
   - `codebuild:StartBuild`, `codebuild:BatchGetBuilds`: on the CodeBuild project(s) this pipeline triggers.
   - ECS permissions for deploy: `ecs:ListClusters`, `ecs:DescribeClusters`, `ecs:ListServices`, `ecs:DescribeServices`, `ecs:DescribeTaskDefinition`, `ecs:ListTaskDefinitions`, `ecs:DescribeTasks`, `ecs:DescribeTaskSets`, `ecs:RegisterTaskDefinition`, `ecs:UpdateService`.
   - `iam:PassRole`: for the ECS task execution/runtime roles that the service uses.
+Condition now includes both `ecs-tasks.amazonaws.com` and `ecs.amazonaws.com` to cover provider nuances.
   - S3 artifacts access: provided via the bucket policy in Lab 15 (not here) — requires `s3:GetObject`, `s3:GetObjectVersion`, `s3:PutObject`, and `s3:GetBucketVersioning` on the artifacts bucket and prefix.

 - CodeBuild role (build image + push to ECR):